BenJosephEscolano/BitByteComputing_Capstone/README.md

 ![idea64_6yuC2L7W3R](https://github.com/user-attachments/assets/dc39dfdb-e837-423e-aa55-672ace5e2131)

 In this example we have a menu item, think of it as a button, when the button is clicked this block of code operates.
 It duplicates the menu item but removes the MenuItem Component, leaving only the Sprite Component as its only Component.
-We then add the Snap to Grid component and we then swap the current game object as our new mouse cursor.
+We then add the Snap to Grid component and we then swap the current game object as our new mouse cursor, making the sprite from the menu item as our mousecursor.
+And if we want to change the sprite of the mousecursor all we have to do is click a different menu item.

 What I want to illustrate is that with the ECS we can freely add and remove functionality without the constraints of a tree like structure.
 Lets say we have an List of playable characters, We can easliy add a playerController component if we need to like wise we can also easily add an AIController if the situation calls for it.